 Palmer School of Library and Information Science, Long Island University Post

-From 2004-2009, Dr. Hunter served as the principal archivist and records manager on a team headed by Lockheed Martin to build an electronic records archives (ERA) for the National Archives and Records Administration.
+He previously served as Manager of Corporate Records for ITT Corporation and Director of Archival Programs for the United Negro College Fund.
+From 2004-2009, Dr. Hunter served as Principal Archivist and Records Manager on a team headed by Lockheed Martin to build the Electronic Records Archives (ERA) for the National Archives and Records Administration.
 The team was awarded a $308 million contract in September 2005.
-Dr. Hunter is co-inventor on four patents in the area of digital preservation submitted by the project team in the United States and the European Union.